youtube-stats/random-writer/README.md

-# sequential-writer
+# random-writer
-Rewrite of rust sequential writer
+A rewrite of rust-random-writer